Krotti83/AtOS/README.md

 ## Overview

 This is a basic operating system, written in Rust.
-Designed to run on the Raspberry Pi 3B+ computer hardware.
+Designed to run baremetal on the Raspberry Pi 3B+ computer hardware.
 It includes:

 AtOS was built in order to learn about OS development, and low level programming.
 And to help others learn from it.